Dam: Saddle dam

 A saddle dam is an auxiliary dam constructed to confine the reservoir created by a primary dam either to permit a higher water elevation and storage or to limit the extent of a reservoir for increased efficiency.
 An auxiliary dam is constructed in a low spot or "saddle" through which the reservoir would otherwise escape.
 On occasion, a reservoir is contained by a similar structure called a dike to prevent inundation of nearby land.
 Dikes are commonly used for reclamation of arable land from a shallow lake, similar to a levee, which is a wall or embankment built along a river or stream to protect adjacent land from flooding.

 Weir

-A weir (sometimes called an "overflow dam") is a small dam that is often used in a river channel to create an impoundment lake for water abstraction purposes and which can also be used for flow measurement or retardation.
+A weir (sometimes called an "overflow dam") is a small dam that is often used in a river channel to create an impoundment lake for water abstraction purposes.
+It can also be used for flow measurement or retardation.